xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 > You can now [reuse Desired Capabilities across projects](https://docs.katalon.com/katalon-studio/docs/import-export-desired-capabilities.html).

 Chrome sets a default UI language with the first Chrome window that opens.
-In other words, if you alter browser locales, for example with `chrome --lang=de` to start Chrome in German, Chrome Driver still defines the default language from the Chrome browser.
+In other words, if you alter browser locales, for example with command line arguements `chrome.exe --lang=de` to start Chrome in German, Chrome Driver still defines the default language from the Chrome browser.

-Nevertheless, you can now test different browser locales by configuring [Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html).
+To test different browser locales, you can instead configure [Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html).

 ## Use Configured Desired Capability with Test Case Variables